gholzmacher/CPSWordPress/_pages/home.md

 								Cyber-security roles are facing an unprecedented skills shortage, with hundreds of thousands of roles going unfilled...
 													<h3>
 								Bridge the Gap							</h3>
-								Critical Path Security provides companies with on-demand access to seasoned experts, who develop, implement, and manage your information security strategy.
+								On-demand access to seasoned experts, who develop, implement, and manage your information security strategy.
 													<a href="https://www.criticalpathsecurity.com/managed-security/virtual-ciso/">
 								Learn More							</a>
 													<h3>